 At the Project:

-The number of swallows inspecting your nest boxes is growing as more arrive, and one
+The number of swallows investigating your nest boxes is growing as more and more

 You'll be hearing lots of Tree Swallow vocalizations in the weeks to come.
 Now is a

 good time to start listening carefully, seeing if you can distinguish specific calls and

 song, and noting what situations and behaviors seem to evoke and accompany them.

 Each songbird species has its own set of vocalizations whose numbers can range from